ddnexus/elastics-doc/source/doc/7-Tutorials/2-Migrate-from-0.x.md

 ## Additions

 You may want to check the new documentation in order to take advantage of the new features of the gems.
-For example, you may want to add `Flex::Scopes` to some of your classes, or you may want to use the new `flex-backup` binary and tasks, or fine-tuning the configuration of the new flex logger etc. {% see 1.1, 1.2 %}
+For example, you may want to add `Flex::Scopes` to some of your classes, or you may want to use the new `flex-backup` binary and tasks, or live-reindexing your code/index changes, or fine-tuning the configuration of the new flex logger etc. {% see 1.1, 1.2 %}